boeckmann/sys6502/README.md

 ## Introduction
 SYS6502 is a high level MOS6502 simulator.
-It consists of two modules, a 6502 CPU core (CPU6502) emulation and a minimal system interface (SYS6502) to interact with the CPU core.
+It consists of two modules, a 6502 CPU core emulation (CPU6502) and a minimal system interface (SYS6502) to interact with the CPU core.

-The CPU6502 core is implemented as a Pascal unit witch can be embedded in other projects.
+The CPU6502 core is implemented as a Pascal unit which can be embedded in other projects.
 The SYS6502 interface consists of a command line interface to load and run programs and to inspect the state of the simulator, especially the CPU and RAM.
 The CPU simulation currently supports all documented